Payouts to India

 (such as USDC or USDC_NPL) are not supported for INR payouts.

-Use a customer-level trading accountFor INR remittance plans, only individual customer accounts are supported as the source.
-Attempting to use a bank-level trading account will result in an error (e.g.,
+Use a customer-level trading accountFor INR remittance plans, use a customer-level trading account as the source.
+A bank-level trading

 Verify INR payout availability